leotschritter/cad-backend/docs/report-milestone-2.md

 #### Core Features

 **1. Itinerary Management**
-- Create, read, update, and delete travel itineraries
+- Create and read travel itineraries
 - Add locations, accommodations, and transport details to trips
 - Search and filter itineraries by various criteria